matwilso/matwilso.github.io/_drafts/deeplearning-intuitions.md

-If you are really interested in getting good, the way I learned a lot was through working through the cs231n originally taught by Andrej Karpathy, a top deep learning researcher now working as the Director of AI for the Tesla visiion.
+If you are really interested in getting good, the way I learned a lot was through working through the cs231n originally taught by Andrej Karpathy, a top deep learning researcher now working as the Director of AI for the Tesla vision.
 You must go through all of the assignments.
 The only way to learn about all of this is to implement.
 Karpathy says the best bang for your buck is implementing it yourself.
 It will be hard, but it is the most efficient use of your time.
 If you really want to learn this stuff, you can